kronn/showoff-postgresql/pg/02_sql_standards.md

 * as standard as possible
 * INSERT, UPDATE, DELETE, SELECT
 * CREATE TABLE, ALTER TABLE, DROP TABLE
-* "being standard" is not binary
+* some are more compliant

 !SLIDE bullets incremental